AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/09_Vector_Search_Cosmos_DB/README.md

 ## Enabling vector search in Azure Cosmos DB for NoSQL

-The Cosmos DB account that has been deployed with this guide is already enabled with the capability for vector search.
-For reference, the following Azure CLI command can be used to enable vector search on an existing Cosmos DB account:
+The Azure Cosmos DB account that has been deployed with this guide is already enabled with the capability for vector search.
+For reference, the following Azure CLI command can be used to enable vector search on an existing Azure Cosmos DB account:

 ```bash
 az cosmosdb update --resource-group <resource-group-name> --name <account-name> --capabilities EnableNoSQLVectorSearch